Living in Bournemouth

 Living in Bournemouth — lifestyle and amenities

-Bournemouth is a mid-sized coastal town in South West with a population of around 196,493.
+Bournemouth is a mid-sized town in South West with a population of around 196,493.
 The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Bournemouth?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.